 - Involve employees in planning and implementing environment workplace schemes.

-- Deploy specialist training such as our Environmental Awareness course which can help boost your organisation’s green credentials.
+- Deploy specialist training such as our Environmental Awareness Training which can help boost your organisation’s green credentials.